Panay: Modern period

-Panay was a target by the Japanese in order to secure the rest of Visayas and so on April 16, 1942, Imperial Japanese Army forces landed on San Jose de Buenavista, Capiz City (now the city of Roxas) and Iloilo City.

-However, guerrilla forces under Col. Macario Peralta Jr. would later on liberate most of the island and eventually capturing the city of Capiz on December 20, 1944 and therefore the liberation of the entire Capiz Province before the Allied forces land on Iloilo City on March 18, 1945 where they mopped up the remaining Japanese forces in the island.

 Geography

 Panay island is the sixth largest island in the Philippines by area, with a total land area of 12,011 km2.
 Mount Madja-as is the highest point in Panay with an elevation of 2117 m above sea level, located in town of Culasi in the northern province of Antique.
 Central Panay Mountain Range is the longest and largest mountain range in the island with a total length of 170 km north-south.
 Panay River is the longest river in the island with a total length of 169 km located in the province of Capiz.

-Boracay Island, a popular tourist destination known for its long white sand shore, is located 0.86 km off the coast of the northwest tip of Panay Island.
+Boracay Island, a popular tourist destination known for its long white sand shore, is located 0.86 km off the northwest tip of Panay Island.
 It is part of Aklan province under the jurisdiction of the municipality of Malay.

 Topography

-List of peaks in Panay Island by elevation: